All Products

 order by id;

-If you want to import data only to the local table, skip this step.
+If you need to import data only to a local table, you can skip this step.

-If your cluster is a multi-node cluster, we recommend that you create a distributed table.
+If you have a multi-node cluster, we recommend that you create a distributed table.

 CREATE TABLE test_tbl_distributed ON cluster default